Session Logo

 Conclusion

-I hope you have enjoyed discovering more about the difference between coaching and therapy, and find it beneficial in order to assess whether the conversation is more of therapy than coaching or vice versa.
-If you want to learn more about business coaching with highly-qualified and carefully vetted business coaches, we encourage you to reach out to learn more.
+I hope you have learned more about the difference between business coaching and therapy and that this proves to be beneficial to your work.
+If you want to learn more about business coaching with highly-qualified and carefully vetted business coaches, I encourage you to reach out to Session to learn more.

 Enjoyed the article?